barbazul/1kfa/mod_guide_gm.md

 The last example does something even more strange.
 It talks about a disembodied "camera" and portrays a scene to the *players*, but not to the *characters*.
-This can be a fun style of play in 1kFA, but it may not please every group because it "breaks immersion".
+This is a fun stylistic choice, but it may not please every group.
 If you describe the world like a movie, you're asking players to be audience, not actors.
+Listen to your players to decide if this is right for your table.

 Always be on the lookout for signals from the players for the kind of fun they want to have.